Kids, The School Bus & You

 - Get to the bus stop at least five minutes before the bus is scheduled to arrive.

-- When the bus approaches, stand at least three giant steps (6 feet) away from the curb, and line up away from the street.
+- When the bus approaches, stand at least three giant steps (6 feet) away from the street.

 - Wait until the bus stops, the door opens, and the driver says that it's okay before stepping onto the bus.

-- If you have to cross the street in front of the bus, walk on the sidewalk or along the side of the road to a point at least five giant steps (10 feet) ahead of the bus before you cross.
-Be sure that the bus driver can see you, and you can see the bus driver.
+- If you have to cross the street in front of the bus, please stand at least 6 feet away from the street and be sure that the driver can see you, and you can see the driver.
+Wait until the driver instructs you to cross the street.

-- Walk at least three giant steps away from the side of the bus.
+- Never walk along the side of the bus.
+Always be at least three giant steps away from the bus.

 - If you drop something near the bus, tell the bus driver.
 Never try to pick it up because the driver may not be able to see you.